dschneller/AmigaStereoMixer/README.md

 ## How does it work?

 There is two sets of input RCA jacks.
-The second on is completely optional and only there, because Ms Mad Lemon's had it, too.
-I just used the values she had already tried.
+The second one is completely optional and only there, because Ms Mad Lemon's had it, too.
+I just used the resistor and capacitor values she had already tried.
+I did, however, use bipolar caps instead of pairs of polarized ones back to back.
 The left and right channels of both inputs get mixed together first.
 They then go through the variable resistor which decides how much of the left channel can bleed through to the right and vice versa.

 Finally, the mixed output goes to a TRS headphone jack.